Effective interaction of Chern-Simons boson with fermions: Divergences in the triangle diagrams

 \subsection{Vertices $XhZ$ and $XhA$}

-Triangle diagrams for lepton production via CS decay due to interactions of the CS boson with Higgs bosons and $Z$ bosons, or with Higgs bosons and photons, are presented in Fig.\ref{fig:XZh} and Fig.\ref{fig:XAh}.
+Triangle diagrams for lepton production via CS-boson decay, mediated by the interactions of the CS boson with Higgs bosons and \(Z\) bosons, or with Higgs bosons and photons, are presented in Fig.\ref{fig:XZh} and Fig.\ref{fig:XAh}.